SPICE - SPICE

 Archived kernels in PDS3 and PDS4 standards for ESA missions hosted by the Planetary Science Archive (PSA):

 WebGeocalc is a web-based graphical user interface to many of the observation geometry computations available for the "SPICE" system.

 More information can be found here.

 Cosmograhpia is an interactive tool used to produce 3D visualization of a given Planetary mission; spacecraft trajectories and orientations, instrument Field-of-views and footprints.
 Cosmographia for ESA Planetary missions is available here.

 Training workshops focused on how to use SPICE software and data are occasionally offered at ESAC.
 Future workshops will be announced here.

 For any question/suggestion about these pages, or SPICE for the ESA missions in general, please contact the ESA SPICE Service.

 SPICE is an information system the purpose of which is to provide scientist the observation geometry needed to plan scientific observations and to analyze the data returned from those observations.
 SPICE is comprised of a suite of data files, often called kernels, and software -mostly subroutines.
 A customer incorporates a few of the subroutines into his/her own program that is built to read SPICE data and compute the needed geometric parameters for whatever task is at hand.
-Examples of the geometry parameters typically computed are range or altitude, latitude and longitude, phase, incidence and emission angles, instrument pointing calculations, and reference frame and coordinate system conversions.
+Examples of the geometry parameters typically computed are range or altitude, latitude and logitude, phase, incidence and emission angles, instrument pointing calculations, and reference frame conversions.
 SPICE is also very adept at time conversions.